Julie-Fabre/bombcell/README.md

 Bombcell works with units recorded with Neuropixel probes (3A, 1.0 and 2.0, recorded with SpikeGLX or OpenEphys) and spike-sorted with kilosort.
 It classifies the unit into three categories: single units, multi-units and noise units, with an option to keep or remove non-somatic spikes. `param` is the structure that defines how to compute the quality metrics and which thresholds to use to classify units.

 Not yet published.
-Please add xxx.
+Please cite [insert zenodo link?].

 Preliminary versions of bombcell were used in: